Bachelor of Arts in Studio Art (BA)

 Application may be made following these procedures:

-- To apply for the BFA program, please complete the BFA application form and email it to Holly Brewer.
+- To apply for the BFA program, please complete the BFA application form (PDF) and email it to London Roberts.